 CMMSs are specifically designed for facilities management.
 Spreadsheets are not – at least, not without sophisticated programming.
 Maintenance software can provide a variety of metrics that relate specifically to the functioning of a company without the need for specialized programming skills.
 For example, CMMSs can produce the following metrics in real time: MTBR (mean time between repairs); MTBF (mean time between failures); MTTR (mean time to repair).

 7. Integration with Other Software and Facilities Applications

 A great appeal of facility maintenance software is its ability to interface with other software such as email, accounting software, ERP systems, Active Directory, and more.
 Spreadsheets do not have these capabilities.
 These recent CMMS innovations expand their effectiveness and provide added time-saving benefits for facility managers.

 8. Scheduling Preventative Maintenance

-A preventative maintenance system (PM) is central to a company’s efficiency as it helps run the entire facility.
+A preventative maintenance software (PM) is central to a company’s efficiency as it helps run the entire facility.
 However, conducting PMs on a range of equipment is no easy task especially for large operations.
 Often a PM on a single piece of equipment involves multiple tasks or steps.
 Spreadsheets are particularly limited in this area because they cannot create scheduled maintenance protocols or send notifications or reminders to conduct them.
 Being able to schedule PMs is what makes CMMSs so attractive to facility managers because they can provide a checklist of all tasks involved on each piece of equipment, create routine schedules, send notifications and reminders as well as create reports.
 Conducting scheduled PMs means less unexpected equipment failure and shorter down times.